 Climeworks' direct air capture technology combined with permanent storage removes historic and current emissions from the air.
 When compared to other carbon dioxide removal solutions, nature-based or technical, Climeworks' technology provides a unique solution that is:

 Know precisely how much CO₂ is captured and stored.
 Climeworks accounts for the own process-related CO₂ emissions and offers net carbon dioxide removal to customers.

 Have CO₂ removed from air and stored permanently.
 The mineralization process is scientifically proven to be safe with no negative impacts to the ecosystem.

 Use a highly scalable solution, thanks to a modular plant design, working at low-temperature heat and with minimal land-usage footprint.

 Since time is critical, use a solution that removes one ton of CO₂ very rapidly from air.

 By choosing Climeworks' carbon dioxide removal services, customers can define the amount of CO₂ emissions to be removed from the air and stored permanently.
-A carbon dioxide removal confirmation and delivery note will be provided to the customers stating the exact amount of carbon dioxide that will be removed in your name, as well as information on when and where it was captured and stored.
+A carbon dioxide removal confirmation and delivery note will be provided to the customers stating the exact amount of carbon dioxide that has been removed in your name, as well as information on when and where it was captured and stored.

 Climeworks explicitly accounts for its own process-related CO₂ emissions and offers net carbon dioxide removal to customers.
 Climeworks carbon dioxide removal customers have the possibility to purchase once or to engage in a longer-term contract.
 One-time purchases enable big flexibility whereas multi-year agreements unlock planning security and reserve capacity.